Negligence: Damages

-Worldwide
+Comparison by jurisdiction

-Civil law
+Civil law jurisdictions

 In the Swiss Criminal Code, the term "négligence" is used to denote an omission, akin to the English term "negligence".
 However, unlike criminal negligence, it describes situations where the perpetrator acts without being aware of the potential consequences of their actions or disregards these consequences.

-Similarly, under the Turkish Penal Code No. 5237, which took effect on June 1, 2005, "criminal negligence" (İhmali suç) refers to a person’s failure to act when required by law, while "negligence" (Taksir) is defined as the occurrence of a legally foreseen consequence due to a lack of necessary care.
+Similarly, under the Turkish Penal Code No. 5237, which took effect on June 1, 2005, "criminal negligence" (İhmali suç) refers to a person's failure to act when required by law, while "negligence" (Taksir) is defined as the occurrence of a legally foreseen consequence due to a lack of necessary care.

 The French criminal code, as a rule, requires a person to have acted with mens rea, for an act to be punishable.
 Comparably, the Italian Penal Code [it], enacted on October 19, 1930, specifies in Article 42 that a person can only be punished for a crime if it was committed with intent.
 However, Article 43 provides exceptions for crimes arising from negligence or exceeding intentionality.
 These negligent crimes occur despite the defendant's foresight (Note: Refers to the situation of "conscious negligence" where the perpetrator performs the act with the confidence that the anticipated outcome will not occur, as opposed to intentional conduct.) and are the result of negligence, carelessness, lack of experience, or non-compliance with laws, regulations, orders, or disciplinary rules.

-Consistent with other civil law systems, Turkish Criminal Law also treats criminal responsibility for acts committed negligently as an exception, confined to those acts explicitly stated in the law.
+Consistent with other civil law systems, Turkish criminal law also treats criminal responsibility for acts committed negligently as an exception, confined to those acts explicitly stated in the law.
 Article 23 of the Turkish Penal Code further asserts that for crimes that are aggravated by their consequences to be attributed to the perpetrator, the base crime must be committed with intent.
 Furthermore, concerning the aggravated or unintended consequences, the perpetrator must have acted with at least a minimal level of negligence, whether advertently or inadvertently.

-Common law
+Common law jurisdictions

+England and Wales

+Claims for negligence in England and Wales are subject to the time scale provisions of the Limitation Act 1980.
+However, the Latent Damage Act 1986 amended the law in relation to "actions for damages for negligence not involving personal injuries" when evidence that work has been completed negligently does not become available until some time after the work has been completed, i.e. "latent damage".